Oguzhanrose/tableauproject/README.md

 ## Dashboards for the Children World dataset

 The next three illustration shows the static form of our interactive dashboards.
 To see the intractive ones please scrool up at the very top.
+And to see the dasboards yourself in action, please download `final_workbook.twbx`.

 ### 1.)
 Geographical overview